mandelsoft/ttycolors/README.md

 ## Managing colorized Strings

 The package `github.com/mandelsoft/ttycolors`
-let you compose colored strings.
+lets you compose colored strings.
 The base type for such a string is `String`.
 It can be rendered to a Go string using the `String() string` method.